architect/arc.codes/src/views/docs/en/guides/get-started/project-layout.md

 ## Manifest format overview

+Architect projects have either of these three versions of a manifest file in the root that sets up your infrastructure as code.
+This captures the infrastructure requirements beside the code it will run in your revision control.

+- `app.arc`
+- `arc.yaml`
+- `arc.json`

 The app.arc manifest format is intentionally simple to author and straightforward to read.

 Resources are defined within pragmas and pragmas can be ordered arbitrarily.
-Comments are preceded by a #:
+Comments are preceded by a `#`.

 **The `app.arc` manifest can be broadly split into three sections:**